osic/ref-impl/documents/osic-deploy.rst

       python generate_ansible_hosts.py /root/input.csv > /root/osic-prep-ansible/hosts

 #.
-(Optional) If this will be an OpenStack-Ansible installation, organize the
+(Optional) If this will be an OpenStack installation, organize the
    Ansible hosts file into groups for controller, logging, compute, cinder, and swift.
 For example: